braedeningersoll/haab_movies/source/romance.rst

 ~~~~~~~~~~~~~~

 Anastasia has broken off her relationship with the troubled Christian to
 pursue a new career in a Seattle publishing house.
+Cited from IMDb

 **Starring:** Dakota Johnson, Jamie Doran, Eric Johnson, Rita Ora,
 Luke Grimes, Dylan Neal.